Anthony Chimienti: Beach soccer

 Chimienti represented the United States national beach soccer team from 2006 to 2013, appearing in 37 matches and scoring 29 goals.
 He competed in three FIFA Beach Soccer World Cups, scoring nine goals in nine matches, placing him second among U.S. players in World Cup goal scoring.
 In the 2006 tournament in Brazil, he scored a brace in a win against Poland, marking one of the U.S.'s first World Cup victories.
 He added another brace against IR Iran in the 2007 tournament in Brazil, though the U.S. did not advance past the group stages in either event.
 He also participated at the 2009 World Cup qualifiers where he scored 3 goals in the tournament, one being 2 minutes into a match against the Bahamas.
 He also participated in the 2013 tournament in Tahiti, with no specific goal-scoring records available for that event.
 Chimienti played in six CONCACAF Beach Soccer Championships (2006, 2007, 2008, 2009, 2011, 2013), scoring 20 goals in 25 matches, including hat-tricks against the Bahamas in 2009 and Guatemala in 2011.
 He was part of the U.S. teams that won the championship in 2006 and 2013.

 Coaching career

-After retiring from competitive soccer, Chimienti pursued coaching, working with several youth and college teams in California.
+After retiring from professional soccer, Chimienti pursued coaching, working with several youth and college teams in California.
 His roles include head coach for Folsom Lake Earthquakes (three years), San Juan Soccer Club (nine years, including U.S. Soccer Development Academy Under-19 teams), and El Dorado United (three years).
 He also served as an assistant coach for the men's soccer teams at Sacramento State University and Cosumnes River College.